Top British Columbia Grant and Loan Programs for 2026

 Western Business Scale-up and Productivity (BSP) Program

-Amount of funding: High-growth British Columbia businesses can receive repayable funding (no-interest loan) of 50% of project costs up to $5,000,000 per project and a maximum of $10,000,000 per business.
+Amount of funding: High-growth British Columbia businesses can receive repayable funding (no-interest loan) of 50% of project costs up to $5 million per project and a maximum of $10 million per business.

 Eligible Applicants: Businesses located in British Columbia, Alberta, Saskatchewan, or Manitoba that have been profitable for at least two years and incorporated at the time of application are eligible.